Jacob Weingreen

 Jacob Weingreen (January 1908 – 11 April 1995) was an Irish professor of Hebrew in Trinity College, Dublin – School of Religion and Theology between 1939 and 1979.

-He excavated in Samaria and maintained contact with archaeologists who donated pieces to the Weingreen museum which was named after him.
+He excavated in Samaria and maintained contact with archaeologists who donated pieces to the Weingreen Museum of Biblical Antiquities which was named after him.
 Professor Weingreen was the author of A Practical Grammar for Classical Hebrew, a textbook that is still recognized as the standard teaching work on the subject.
 In 1961 Weingreen was president of the Society for Old Testament Study.